What does OMA consider a museum?

 Institutions also are encouraged to join under the museum category.
 OMA is the primary provider of training and information to Oklahoma’s 500 museums, historical societies, historic sites, zoos and botanical gardens, historic houses, living history museums, tribal cultural centers, and other related entities.

 Partner memberships are available to businesses and other organizations with an interest in museums.
+There is a University members category too.

 Does OMA offer scholarships to its training and programs?